YassinePerso/YassinePerso/README.md

 ### Hi there 👋

 My name is YASSINE !
-I'am a french Junior Front-end WEB DEVELOPER !
+I'am a french Junior Front-end WEB DEVELOPER based in Paris !

 I love Web Developement, motion design and UX/UI !